spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-Finally you will find an option to refresh the Variable Explorer while running code in the IPython console.
+Finally, there is a button to refresh the Variable Explorer's contents, which will update it to show the current state of the code running in the IPython console.

 (MISSING GIF)

 ================
-Advanced Options
+Advanced Functionality
 ================

-You can also get an additional menu of options by right clicking on top of any of the variables.
-Through this menu, you can rename, remove or edit any variable.
-You can also make a copy of it by clicking the option "duplicate", which will open a dialog box in which you can write the name of the new copy of this variable.
+The context menu, available by right-clicking any variable, provides numerous additional options to interact with objects of various types.
+These include renaming, removing or editing existing variables, as well as the :guilabel:`duplicate` option to create a new copy one of under a new name you enter in the resulting dialog box.

 .. image:: images/variable_explorer/variable-explorer-duplicate.gif
    :align: center